 Surprisingly, winter is his preferred time to bring guests out on Lough Ree and he’s even hoping for snow this year.
 Crisp sunsets, mulled wine, seeing your breath hang before you on the cold, frosty air; those are a few of his favourite things.
 Wind is the only real concern, so once you’re under the boat’s shelter and in the heated water, nothing else matters.

-Guiding us expertly around the wild waters of Lough Ree, 75-minutes hardly felt long enough and each of us agreed that we’d do it again.
+Guiding us expertly around the wild waters of Lough Ree, 75 minutes hardly felt long enough and each of us agreed that we’d be back to do it again.
 “One woman has come back three times so far this year,” Shane laughs.
 “I must be doing something right.”

 Intrigued?
 I don’t blame you and having tried the hot tub boat myself, I can assure you it’s more than worth it.